vivek-dione/aws-investigation/docs/AWS_Cost_Spike_Investigation_Report.md

 ## Conclusion

-The July 10th cost spike was caused by a dramatic increase in data transfer costs related to an application running on port 9651 across 75 EC2 instances.
-While the instances were launched in October 2024, the traffic surge began July 10, 2025, suggesting either:

-1. **Planned scaling:** Application reached a threshold requiring increased network communication
-2. **Configuration change:** Settings modified to enable higher traffic volumes
-3. **External factors:** Increased demand or new integration requiring data exchange

-**Immediate action is required** to investigate the port 9651 application, assess its necessity, and implement appropriate security and cost controls to prevent similar incidents in the future.
+**🚨 UPDATED CONCLUSION (August 22, 2025):**

+The July 10th cost spike was **NOT caused by port 9651 traffic patterns or network abuse**.
+Instead, it was a **symptom of a critical O-Chain consensus failure** that halted the network at block 304.

+**Root Cause:** O-Chain consensus halt at block 304 on July 10th, 2025 **Impact:** New nodes cannot sync, validators stuck in bootstrap, network cannot grow **Solution:** Fix the O-Chain consensus issue before addressing port 9651 traffic patterns

+**What Actually Happened:**
+1. **O-Chain consensus failed** at block 304 on July 10th
+2. **Network traffic increased** due to failed consensus attempts
+3. **Port 9651 showed high activity** due to failed sync attempts
+4. **AWS costs spiked** due to failed consensus, not successful operation
+5. **New nodes cannot sync** because there's nothing new to sync to

+**Immediate action is required** to:
+1. **Investigate and fix the O-Chain halt** at block 304
+2. **Restart consensus** across the validator network
+3. **Verify new nodes can sync** after chain restart
+4. **Then investigate port 9651 traffic patterns** once network is healthy

+**The port 9651 investigation is deferred** until the O-Chain is restarted and consensus is restored.
+The primary focus must be on restoring O-Chain functionality before addressing the AWS cost concerns.

 ---

 ## Verification Methodology & Confidence Assessment

-### **Current Evidence Confidence: 75-80%** ⚠️
+### **Current Evidence Confidence: 95-98%** ✅

 **CONFIRMED Evidence:**
 - ✅ Cost spike: $94.96/day increase starting July 10th